waynel/dotfiles-backup/README.md

-# richsoni/dotfiles
+# waynel/dotfiles

 ## Introduction

-The basic structure of my dotfiles are based on Jonathan Clem's files [jclem/dotfiles](https://github.com/holman/dotfiles) which are based off of Zach Holman's [holman/dotfiles](https://github.com/holman/dotfiles) repository.
+These dotfiles are based off of Rich Soni's files [richsoni/dotfiles](https://github.com/richsoni/dotfiles), which are based off of Jonathan Clem's files [jclem/dotfiles](https://github.com/jclem/dotfiles), which are based off of Zach Holman's [holman/dotfiles](https://github.com/holman/dotfiles) repository.
 Essentially, configuration files are grouped by topic (i.e. "git", "vim", "zsh", etc.). `*.zsh` files are sourced automatically, and a file named `something.symlink` will by symlinked to `~/.something`.

 ## Installation